Welcome to the Perfect Roast Chicken.

 - Add final covering of salt and pepper

 - Place chicken in the oven preheated to 425

 - Chef Tip: Place the Chicken legs/thighs and point them to the back of the oven.
-Hottest part of the oven and the legs & thighs finish at a higher internal temperature of around 175.
+The hottest part of the oven and the legs & thighs finish at a higher internal temperature of around 175.

-The cooking time on a normal size chicken is around one and half hours, chicken weighting around 6 pounds
+The cooking time on a normal size chicken is around one and half hours, chicken weighing around 6 pounds

 Allow the chicken to rest for 15 minutes or longer before craving.
 Here’s the logic behind this step.
 When you pull the chicken out of the oven a crazy heat storm is happening on the inside of the chicken that is wanting to get out.
 The “Out” is all your delicious moister.
 Skip this huge step, and your chicken isn’t going to be perfect.
 Rest the perfectly cooked chicken for 15 minutes and have very happy people at your dining table.

 Learn How To Truss & Tie Roasts For Perfect Presentation